atrotter0/petsit-bend/README.md

 ## Setup

-1. Download and instal Ruby and Ruby on Rails
+1. Download and install Ruby and Ruby on Rails
 1. Clone the repo
 1. Run `bundle install`
 1. Run `rake db:migrate`